guard/guard-nanoc/README.md

 This is a guard for [nanoc](http://nanoc.ws/).

-Guard is a framework for listening to filesystem changes and acting upon them.
-Guard::Nanoc is a plugin for Guard that recompiles nanoc sites on changes.
+`Guard` is a framework for listening to filesystem changes and acting upon them. `Guard::Nanoc` is a plugin for Guard that recompiles Nanoc sites on changes.

 ## Installation